Danilo-Acosta5389/WIS2/README.md

 The backend consists of a RESTful web API, written in C# with .NET 8, and uses a SQL database.

+This project is hosted on a development server.
+You may visit and test it out [here.](https://dev.whatisspace.online/forum/General)

 ## Main Functionality

 - Default forum functions such as fetching topics, posts, and comments.